mandolinraman/Arithmetic-Encoder/README.md

 This implementation differs from the paper in the following ways:

 - We use an $L$-bit register size to hold the code-value.
-All arithmetic operations use only $L$-bit registers unlike the paper that uses $2L$ bit registers to hold intermediate results of multiplications.
+All arithmetic operations use only $(L+1)$-bit registers unlike the paper that uses $2L$ bit registers to hold intermediate results of multiplications.
 All multiplications and divisions are done without overflow using only $L$ bit registers.
 - Uses a slightly faster way to find which sub-interval contains the code-value in the decoder.
 - A way to handle symbol probabilities that are smaller than $2^{-L}$ by using an optional "padding" around sub-intervals.